Social Media Guidelines

 Accessibility: All content on SHSU Social Media Sites must comply with Federal, State and University accessibility policies to ensure that the information is accessible and usable by people with the widest range of capabilities possible.

 Title IX: Report all Social Media related allegations of sexual misconduct or any form of discrimination.
-You may contact Marketing and Communications or the Office of Equity & Title IX.
+You may contact Integrated Marketing Communications or the Office of Equity & Title IX.
 Reports may be submitted anonymously online.